With so many DIY mustache wax recipes available for guys today, it can be especially difficult determining which will work best for you.

 How To Use a Mustache Wax

-Now that you have your mustache wax solidified in the tins, it is time to start using them.
+Now that you have your wax solidified in the tins, it is time to start using it.

 Simply use your fingers to remove a small amount of the wax and gently massage it into the mustache.

 Start with a small amount and add more if needed.
 If you are trying to tame frizzy facial hair, then you will need more wax in the mustache.

 The key here is finding oils that you are comfortable with because you will be smelling the fragrance during the day.

 If it gets overwhelming, cut back on the amount of oil or choose a fragrance that is more subtle.